-Black History Month offers the chance to explore and reflect on the experiences, struggles, and achievements of African-Americans, and what better way to share that history with your children than through the lens of a great book?
-Whether it’s tales of the amazing feats of abolitionists, athletes, civil rights freedom fighters, or scientists, this collection of both picture and chapter books will help pave the way for spirited discussion between you and your child about the importance of our nation’s African-American history.
+Black History Month offers the chance to explore and reflect on the experiences, struggles, and achievements of people of African American descent, and what better way to share that history with your children than through the lens of a great book?
+Whether it’s tales of the amazing feats of leaders, abolitionists, athletes, CEOs, civil rights freedom fighters, or innovators, this collection of both picture and chapter books will help pave the way for conversations and discussions between you and your child about the importance of our nation’s African American history and culture.

 Authored by basketball superstar Kareem Abdul-Jabbar, this book tells the story of many lesser-known African-American inventors, and their amazing inventions that have improved the lives of millions.
 Funny quips and facts make this nonfiction title very readable for grades 3 to 7.

-2. The Youngest Marcher: The Story of Audrey Faye Hendricks, a Young Civil Rights Activist by Cynthia Levinson
+The Youngest Marcher: The Story Of Audrey Faye Hendricks, A Young Civil Rights Activist by Cynthia Levinson

 Meet Audrey Faye Hendricks, the youngest child to be arrested in a civil protest in 1963 Birmingham, Alabama, and learn about the courage and fortitude this little girl possessed while being jailed for her cause.
 Enchanting digital collage illustrations make this ideal for grades K through 5.